 The long-term lot has covered parking spaces, but the airport does not operate shuttles to the terminal, which is about a 10- to 15-minute walk away.

 About a 10-mile drive west of downtown Chattanooga, this small airport, also known as Lovell Field, offers nonstop flights to and from a handful of destinations on the eastern half of the U.S. Delta operates shuttle flights to Atlanta—the flight time is about 18 minutes—from which travelers can catch flights to destinations around the world.

 There is both short-term and long-term parking in close proximity to the terminal, with a charging station for electric vehicles.
-Many of the major car rental agencies operate desks at the airport, and ground transportation options include the ride-share companies as well as the usual taxis, limo services, and shuttle buses.
+Many of the major car rental agencies operate desks at the airport, and ground transportation options include the rideshare companies as well as the usual taxis, limo services, and shuttle buses.

-The airport's terminal was the first in the world to earn a LEED Platinum rating, and an on-site solar farm provides about 85 percent of the airport's energy requirements.
+The airport's terminal was the first in the world to earn a LEED Platinum rating—an on-site solar farm provides about 85 percent of the airport's energy requirements.
 The Airport Authority intends for the facility to eventually be energy self-sufficient and carbon neutral.

 There are both long- and short-term parking lots located directly across from the terminal, and the major car rental companies operate desks in the arrivals area.
 A free cell-phone waiting lot makes it easy to meet someone on an incoming flight.

 One combination restaurant, bar, and gift shop remains open from the earliest departure until the last incoming flight of the day lands.
-The business center inside the security checkpoint provides travelers with a birds-eye view of the terminal, and a quiet and comfortable place to get some work done while waiting for a flight.
+The business center inside the security checkpoint provides travelers with a bird's-eye view of the terminal—and a quiet and comfortable place to get some work done while waiting for a flight.